ealtuna/data-engineering/amundsen-basic-setup.md

 ## Installation options

- - Docker images: using a container orchestration method of choise.
+ - Docker images: using a container orchestration method of choice.
  - Kubernetes: using the official chart (https://github.com/amundsen-io/amundsen/tree/master/amundsen-kube-helm)

 ## Installation with Docker